alephium/docs/docs/wallet/extension-wallet/dapp.md

 ---
-sidebar_position: 40
+sidebar_position: 20
-title: Extension Wallet
+title: Extension Wallet for dApps
-sidebar_label: Extension wallet
+sidebar_label: dApp integration
 ---

 Extension wallet can be used in a web browser to interact with the Alephium blockchain.